-Putting up a fantastic score, the Dr. Infrared Heater DR-968 is one of our favorite warming devices.
-The beauty of infrared space heaters is that they don't actually heat the air, instead they emit infrared radiation that warms objects in the direct line of sight of the heating element.
-This type creates a feel that is less dry and breezy than ceramic models.
+The Dr. Infrared Heater is an averagely performing space heater.
+The beauty of infrared space heaters is that they don't actually heat the air.
+Instead, they emit infrared radiation that warms objects in the direct line of sight of the heating element.
+This type of heater creates a feel that is less dry and breezy than ceramic models.

-To measure convenience we looked at a multitude of settings and features — we noted if the heaters had remotes, if the controls were intuitive to use, and if there were any special elements that set any of the models apart from the others.
+To measure convenience, we looked at many settings and features — we noted if the heaters had remotes, if the controls were intuitive to use, and if any special elements set any of the models apart from the others.

-In order to gain some more objective data, we used a laboratory-grade thermometer to measure how much warmth each heater was able to add to a 161 square foot room in 20-minute increments over a total period of an hour.
-We made sure that the outside temperature, as well as the temps in adjacent rooms, were close to the same for each model's test.
+To gain objective data, we used a laboratory-grade thermometer to measure how much warmth each heater was able to add to a 161 square foot room in 20-minute increments over a total period of an hour.
+We made sure that the outside temperature and the temps in adjacent rooms were close to the same for each model's test.

-During our small room assessment, the Dr. Infrared DR-968 did fairly well.
-Starting with a room temperature of 62.4 degrees this space heater was able to raise the temperature 8.6 degrees in one hour.
-The first 20 minutes of operation was especially impressive for the Dr. — it brought the room temperature up 5.2 degrees during this relatively short period.
+During our small room assessment, the Dr. Infrared did fairly well.
+This space heater raised the temperature from an ambient room temperature of 62.4 degrees by 8.6 degrees in one hour.
+The first 20 minutes of operation were especially impressive — it brought the room temperature up by 5.2 degrees during this relatively short period.

-To determine energy costs we used a wattmeter to measure the amount of kilowatts each device consumes in an hour.
-We are then able to take this number and multiply it by the national average price of a kilowatt per hour to project costs for periods such as 10 hours, a month, 6 months, or a year.
+We used a wattmeter to measure the number of kilowatts each device consumes in an hour to determine energy costs.
+We are then able to take this number and multiply it by the national average price of a kilowatt per hour to project costs for periods such as 10 hours, a month, six months, or a year.

-The Dr. Infrared DR-968 is a moderately efficient space heater.
+The Dr. Infrared is a moderately efficient space heater.
 At the time of this review, the average energy cost in kilowatts per hour in the United States was 13 cents.
-After 10 hours of heating on full blast, the Dr. used 13.3 kWh, which translates to $1.75 in costs for that period.
-Even running around the clock for 365 days, the going rate for running this model will be approximately $1500 — this is relatively cheap to operate considering that it's a 1500 watt device.
+After 10 hours of heating on full blast, it used 13.3 kWh, which translates to $1.75 in costs for that period.
+Running it for 10 hours per day for 30 days would cost you $52.50.
+Even running around the clock for a month, the going rate for running this model will be approximately $120 — this is relatively cheap to operate compared to other models with a similar 1500 watt power output.

 — Ross Patton and Austin Palmer